foundling/scaffold/README.md

 # Scaffolder

-Scaffolder is a command-line tool for Linux, OSX and WIndows that generates a directory tree from a reasonable, consistently-indented flat file representation.
+Scaffolder is a command-line tool for Linux, OSX and Windows that generates a directory tree from a reasonable, consistently-indented flat file representation.

 ## Installation: